ntaneja1985/DesignPatterns/README.md

 # CQRS: Command Query Responsibility Segregation
 - Divide your classes into 2: Create/Update/Delete Classes and Query Classes
+- Helps to divide the normalized data from denormalized data
 - Establish bounded context, CreateCustomer() is different from GetCustomer()
 - When we design interfaces we run into situations that we need certain fields during the READ part and not necessarily during the INSERT/UPDATE part.
 - For example, we may want to lookup number of visits of customer(computed value) during the read part, but in write part we may not need it